breadscorner/breadscorner/README.md

 - 👋 Hi, I’m Brett Gill (@breadscorner)
 - 👀 I’m interested in creating my own app development business.
-- 👀 I am a student in the Full Stack Web Development Diploma program at BCIT.
+- 👀 I am currently a student in the Full Stack Web Development Diploma program at BCIT.
+I have completed the first term.
 - 🌱 I’m currently learning PHP, Javascript, HTML, CSS.
 I will be learning React and Python soon.
 - 💞️ I’m looking to collaborate on anything to help me on my coding journey.
-- 📫 How to reach me b.gill1991@gmail.com
+- 📫 How to reach me hello@brettgill.io

 <!---
 breadscorner/breadscorner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.